Americal Division: Bougainville

 The division next moved to the Fiji Islands, beginning 5 March 1943, to assume the defense of the main island of Viti Levu and to engage in extensive training.

 During the period 25 December 1943 to 12 January 1944 the Americal Division landed on Bougainville, relieving the 3rd Marine Division.
 They were given the task (alongside the 37th Infantry Division and a Marine defense battalion) of holding and extending the right half of a previously established perimeter.

 Warned by intelligence, they met a massive and sustained Japanese counter-attack, which began on 7 March 1944.
 Despite ample warning and thorough defensive preparations, the battle soon degenerated into a bitter, close-quarters infantry affair, with artillery restricted by the need to avoid friendly troops and tanks unable to reach the scene.
 The 37th and Americal Divisions stood firm, and by 25 March, the Japanese were forced to retreat.
 It was the last Japanese ground offensive in the South Pacific.

-The division went on the offensive in March 1944, driving the Japanese east of Mavavia River, 7–9 April 1944, and seizing numerous strategic hill bases during the remainder of the month.
+The division went on the offensive in March 1944, driving the Japanese east of Mananga River, 7–9 April 1944, and seizing numerous strategic hill bases during the remainder of the month.
 Training and long-range patrol activity continued until 30 November 1944 when the division was relieved.